Why delete system restore points?

-Schedule: you can create incremental and differential backup based on five modes - daily, weekly, monthly, event trigger, and USB plug-in.
+Schedule Backup: you can set backup settings - daily, weekly, monthly, event trigger, and USB plug-in.

 Method 2: After creating a backup task

-All your backups created by AOMEI Backupper are listed at Backup Management under Home tab.
-Select a backup task, click the three-line button and select Edit Backup.
-In the pop-up window, click Backup Scheme option.
-Then open Enable Backup Scheme and specify the number of backup versions you want to retain.
+All your backups created by AOMEI Backupper are listed under Home tab.
+Select the previously created system backup, click the three-line button and select Edit Backup.
+In the pop-up window, click Backup Scheme and set a backup retention policy to delete old backup files for reuse.

 System restore points are very useful to help you save your computer from an emergency, but sometimes you need to delete it due to insufficient disk space.
 You have two ways but all of them require human intervention every time.